amorales187/DH150-MarinaSouliman/README.md

 <img src="./socialmedia.png">

+There aren't a lot of apparent issues with matching the system and the real world as it follows common world concepts.
+Therefore, this heuristic is pretty well established within this website.

 ### 3: User Control and Freedom
 When a user searches something in the search bar, it takes them to a google search window that is separate from the website.
 There’s no undo button except for the regular web browser button.
-There is no expectation that the webpage would take it to a Google search and no way provided by the website itself to exit, making it a violation of the user’s control.
+There is no expectation that the webpage would take it to a Google search and no way provided by the website itself to exit, making it a violation of the user’s control. **(3)**

+This is an important issue to fix as it takes the user to a completely different site and doesn't support their ability to freely utilize the webpage and takes away some level of control from them.

 ### 4: Consistency and Standards
 These two actions serve very similar purposes but can be confusing to the user as the phrasing “Take Action” is vague.
-The links underneath Take Action could be provided under Volunteer as a subsection. **(3)**
+The links underneath Take Action could be provided under Volunteer as a subsection.
+Consolidating these two pages or making a more clear distinction could benefit consistency. **(3)**

 <img src="./cons-stand-1.png">

 The navigation bar has a Blog option but under news and events there’s an E-news option that has no further explanation.
 The user does not know if the blog and e-news are the same options and thus this is inconsistent.
+These are three options given to the user without much clarification as to what any of them really entail when they choose the option.

 <img src="./const-2.png">